mvaganov/thinkwithtools/curriculum.md

 <details><summary>Discuss: What did you expect vs. what did you get?</summary><ul>
 </ul></details>
 <details><summary><b>Assignment:</b> About Me Page</summary><ul>
 <li> Write your name in a simple webpage.
 Add personal information about yourself that you want people to know.
-Consider what you think is important for other people to know about you.
+Consider what you think is important to you, and what is important for other people to know about you.
-<li> Use at least 3 different tags (for example: 'h1' for a title, 'b' to make important things bold, 'img' to include an image about you).
+<li> Use at least 3 different tags (for example: 'h1' for a title, 'b' to make important text bold, 'img' to include an image you think is important).
 <li> When you were writing the HTML code, did you imagine what the output would look like? did the output come out like you expected?
 <li> Paste your HTML code into an LLM and ask it to make changes to it.
 For example "take this webpage and make it look like a modern blog post".
-Look at the HTML output
+Look at the HTML output.
 </ul></details>

 ---

 ## Class 2: Web Style and Iteration
 <details><summary>Review About Me Page</summary><ul>
-<li> Each student should briefly show their personal webpage, and answer any questions the teacher might have about it.
+<li> Each student should briefly show their personal webpage, and answer any questions the teacher or other students might have about it.
 </ul></details>
 <details><summary>Learn CSS and layout with <code>&lt;div></code></summary><ul>
 <li> In class exercise:<ul>